thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 #.
 Go to `Brewers Friend`_ and log in to your account
 #.
 Click the ``Profile`` button in the upper right, and click ``Integrations``
 #.
 Copy the API key (not one of the URLs) to your clipboard
 #.
-On a device connected to the same network as the TiltBridge, navigate to http://tiltbridge.local/ (replace tiltbridge in this URL with the mDNS name you set during initial setup)
+On a device connected to the same network as the TiltBridge, navigate to http://tiltbridge.local/ (replace tiltbridge in this URL with the mDNS name you set during initial setup.
+You might see a "404: Not Found" message, this is normal during setup.)
 #.
 Click the ``Settings`` link at the top of the dashboard
 #.
 Choose the ``Target Settings`` tab and then select ``Brewers Friend``
 #.
 In the ``Brewers Friend API Key`` field paste the API key you copied earlier and click ``Update``